The Quantum Esscher Transform: Quantum Esscher Transform

-\begin{remark} Let us comment on a subtlety.
+The proof is elaborated in Appendix \ref{Appendix:Complete_solution_lambda}.
+Let us comment on a subtlety.
 Above, we have called $Q^\star$ the Esscher Transform of $P$.
 Recall that the Esscher Transform as originally defined by Esscher pertains to probability mass/density functions instead of measures.
-Here we show that using the same terminology for probability measures is well-justified (at least for the case when $\Omega$ is discrete).
-The random variable $X$ induces from the probability measure $P$ the probability mass function $P_X(x) := P(X^{-1}(x))$ on $E:=X(\Omega)$.
-Assume we have, for probability measures $Q,P$ and random variable $X$, that
+In Remark \ref{Remark:Equivalence_classical_ET}, we show that using the same terminology for probability measures is well-justified, at least for the case when $\Omega$ is discrete.